namdo1225/namdo1225.github.io/projects_description/20230604_jekyllwebsite.md

 ## Description

-I used Jekyll, a static site generator, that aids in the creation of static sites.
-This tool is often useful for sites that are more about presenting and storing static data like your resume or project portfolio.
-Using GitHub's ability to host webpage, I was able to host this website under my GitHub's username.
+I used Jekyll, a static site generator that aids in the creation of static sites.
+This tool is often useful for sites that are more about presenting and storing static data, like your resume or project portfolio.
+Using GitHub's ability to host webpages, I was able to host this website under my GitHub username.